U.S. foundation launches with $125 mln from business leaders to combat anti-Asian hate

 The Asian American Foundation will invest its initial funding - described by organizers as the largest-ever private philanthropic effort by Asian Americans to support the AAPI community - in three main areas: anti-hate programs, education, and data and research.

-The foundation's board, which will provide the $125 million, is chaired by Li Lu, founder of hedge fund Himalaya Capital, and includes several prominent AAPI business leaders, including billionaires Jerry Yang, the co-founder of Yahoo, and Joseph Tsai, the co-founder of Alibaba Group Holding (9988.HK).
+The foundation’s board, which will provide the $125 million, is chaired by Li Lu, founder of hedge fund Himalaya Capital, and includes several prominent AAPI business leaders, including billionaires Jerry Yang, the co-founder of Yahoo, and Joseph Tsai, the co-founder of Alibaba Group Holding.

 An online launch event on Tuesday will feature former Presidents Barack Obama, George W. Bush and Bill Clinton, the foundation said.